In 2005, I applied to college and got into every school I applied to, including Harvard, Princeton, Stanford, and MIT. I decided to attend Harvard.

 It’s obvious that schools like Yale and UChicago want the best students in the world that they can get their hands on.
 Academic honors and awards are a great, quantifiable way to show that.

 Here’s the complete list of Academic Honors I submitted.
-The Common Application now limits you to 5 honors only (probably because they got tired of lists like these), but chances are you capture the top 98% of your honors with the top 5.
+The Common Application now limits you to five honors only (probably because they got tired of lists like these), but chances are you capture the top 98% of your honors with the top five.